-Keflavik resides in the heart of the Reykjanes Peninsula and is best known as the arrival city for flights arriving and departing out of Keflavik International Airport.
+Keflavik resides in the heart of the Reykjanes Peninsula Its biggest fame to visitors is as the arrival city for flights arriving and departing out of Keflavik International Airport.

-The settlement in the region began in the 16th century, though before that there were the occasional fishermen’s camps in the winter.
-In 1994 the town merged with two neighbouring towns, Njardvik and Hafnir, to form the municipality Reykjanesbaer.
-Keflavik and Njardvik had both grown rapidly in the last century.
-One street divided the two towns and Hafnir is mere 10 kilometres away.
+The settlement in the Keflavik area began in in the 16th century, though before that fishermen would set up winter work camps.
+In 1994 the town merged with two neighboring towns, Njardvik and Hafnir, to form the municipality Reykjanesbaer.
+Keflavik and Njardvik have both grown rapidly in the last century.
+One street divides the two towns, and Hafnir is a mere 10 kilometres away.

-Night of Lights festival
+Keflavik Night of Lights festival

 Keflavik has been a trading center since the Middle-Ages and enjoys a thriving fishing industry today.
 The town has an authentic look, including a picturesque harbor with surrounding restaurants and shops.
 There are a number of beautiful nature trails for those who enjoy a good hike.
 In early September, the rugged sea cliffs are dramatically lit up for the “Night of Lights.”
 The town’s festival celebrates with live music, family entertainment, and a fireworks display as the inhabitants bid a fond farewell to summer.